 He received the Grand Prix of the PR Society of Quebec ("External Public Relations Program") and the Award of the Société québécoise des professionnels en relations publiques ("Issues Management").

-André Bouthillier is a member of the Board of Société de développement Angus and Destination Centre-Ville.
+André Bouthillier is a member of the Board of Société de développement Angus, Montréal Centre-Ville and Fondation René-Lévesque.